Are you a breastfeeding mama struggling with a perpetually-hungry baby like me?

 I’ve often wondered why my breastfed babies never seemed satisfied after most feedings.
 They never appeared to get “as full” as formula-fed babies.
 They would fuss after a feeding, have trouble sleeping through the night and continue to reach for the breast after nursing.

-Umm…didn’t I just feed you?
+And I think: Didn’t I just feed you?
 How are you still hungry??
 Why is my breast milk not filling you up?
 Am I doing something wrong??

 This post may contain affiliate links.